Liwa Fatemiyoun: Operations of Liwa Fatemiyoun

 Liwa Fatemiyoun continued to suffer losses in Syria.
-On December 6, 2018, a fighter was buried in Iran.
-On December 13, 2018, a deceased Afghan was also buried in Tehran Province.
-On December 27, 2018, an Afghan killed in Syria was buried in Mashhad.
+On 6 December 2018, a fighter was buried in Iran.
+On 13 December 2018, a deceased Afghan was also buried in Tehran province.
+On 27 December 2018, an Afghan killed in Syria was buried in Mashhad.
 In January 2019, five Fatemiyoun fighters were also buried in Mashhad, Iran.

 While more conventional operations against the Islamic State had been over for over year by 2019, Liwa Fatemiyoun remained deployed both in eastern Syria near the Iraqi border, still occasionally fighting ISIS around Deir ez-Zor, Mayadin and al-Boukamal, and also in the western Syria within the province of Hama, likely around the last rebel/jihadist enclave.
 It is to be recalled that Liwa Fatemiyoun was engaged on the Hama front during and after the rebel/jihadist offensive of March 2017.
 It had therefore remained there.
 It is likely that Fatemiyoun also continued to use its historic base camp south of Aleppo, and may have had other installations elsewhere, notably in Damascus.
 The deployment pattern, with at least three units (Deir Ezzor – Hama – Damascus) corresponds fairly closely to that seen in recent years.
 Liwa Fatemiyoun therefore had remained a tool in the hands of the Revolutionary Guards for their projection into Syria, until 2024.

 Throughout their operations in Syria, Liwa Fatemiyoun had sustained numerous casualties.
 In October 2014, three fighters were captured by the rebel Islamic Front.
 Their fates are unknown.
 On 7 May 2015, Iran commemorated 49 fighters of the group who were killed.
 During the Aleppo offensive (November–December 2016), 31 Fatemiyoun fighters had been killed and many more had been wounded.
 According to Spiegel Online, 700 members of the group were believed to have been killed in combat around Daraa and Aleppo as of June 2015.

 Liwa Fatemiyoun fighters with Quds Force commander Qasem Soleimani during the Syrian Desert campaign (May–July 2017).